keyoffecka/utils/README.md

 Event providers then use the same bu to notifier the listeners about an event.

 #Building
 This project uses ant+ivy to compile and test the library.
+You will also need *npm,
+*bower,
+*and phantomjs executables.

 To initialise the build system: